24 Types Of Lettuce For Salads, Sandwiches, And Beyond

 Iceberg

 Iceberg lettuce tends to get a bad rap.
-The mild and subtly sweet lettuce is affordable and uber crunchy, so it's often used in salads or piled high on tacos or sandwiches where it doesn't always get a chance to shine properly.
+The mild and subtly sweet lettuce is affordable and super crunchy, so it's often used in salads or piled high on tacos or sandwiches where it doesn't always get a chance to shine properly.
 It also doesn't pack the same levels of fiber or other nutrients as some of the more popular and "healthy" leafy greens you can find in grocery stores, so many people steer clear of it.
-But that's a mistake!
+But that's a mistake.

 Butterhead

 Like romaine, Butterhead lettuce is another lettuce that's available year-round and that grows in loose, compact heads.
-However, the thing that sets Butterhead apart from other lettuces is its leaves, which are mild and sweet with a creamy, buttery texture (as its name suggests!).
+However, the thing that sets Butterhead apart from other lettuces is its leaves, which are mild and sweet with a creamy, buttery texture (as its name suggests).
 These tender and delicate leaves can range from light green to pale yellow or creamy white, depending on where they come from on the plant.
-(The most popular Butterhead varieties include Boston and Bibb.)
+The most popular Butterhead varieties include Boston and Bibb.

 Green leaf